 Parents also saw "numerous barriers" to heeding the recommendation, the researchers note.

 Some parents said TV was a safe, fun distraction for their kids.
 Others weren't sure what their kids would do instead of watching TV, especially when bad weather kept them inside.

 Some parents also worried that without the TV on during meals the family would bicker.

 7 Ways to Tame the Tube

 Jordan's team had seven solutions to such dilemmas:

-- Pay attention to kids' "screen time," including TV, computers, and
+- Pay attention to kids' "screen time," including TV, computers, and video games.

 - Don't put a TV in a child's bedroom.

 - Turn the TV off if no one is watching it as their main activity.